halcyon-org/belifeline-infra/onpre/README.md

 ## Prerequisites

-1. In a networked environment`. /pre.sh` in a networked environment.
+1. Clone this repository in the usb drive.
-2. Copy this repository to the usb drive.
+2. In a networked environment`. /pre.sh` in a networked environment.

 ## Installation